 Overall, the Supervisory Board of ProSiebenSat.1 Media SE should have the skills and expertise considered to be material in view of ProSiebenSat.1 Group’s activities.
 This particularly includes in-depth knowledge with regard to:

-• In-depth knowledge in the field of digital business development, digital diversification and platform strategies (such as or ), data and advertising technology, and M&A;
+- In-depth knowledge in the field of digital business development, digital diversification and platform strategies (such as “addressable TV” or “digital out-of-home”), data and advertising technology, and M&A;

 In addition, at least one independent member of the Supervisory Board, who is the Chairman of the Audit & Finance Committee, must have specific expertise and experience in the areas of accounting principles and internal controlling methods.